brittanysfisher/nlp_project/NLP Project.md

 While on face value, the data shows strong evidence that the proportion of feminine subject personal pronouns is greater compared to the proportion of masculine subject personal pronouns.
 Additionally, the authorial gendered effect on the outcome also favors feminine subject personal pronouns.
 Yet, due to the inaccuracy of the part-of-speech tagger, the results are inconclusive and more research will be required.
 To move forward, either the part-of-speech tagger must be improved or tagging will need to be done manually.

 This is a perfect example of three important facets of data science.
 First, machine learning algorithms should always be questioned and verified.
 They are useful and could potentially be a crucial tool in data science, yet they are not the end-all-be-all.
-At this time, Chat-GPT4 might tell you that 9.11 is a larger number than 9.9 (this is real!).
+At this time, Chat-GPT might tell you that 9.11 is a larger number than 9.9 (this is real!).
 Question everything.

 This leads to the second, critical thinking about data accuracy is key.
 Spark did not send an error alerting the incorrect part-of-speech tags because it found “Her” as a subject personal pronoun and “her” as a possessive pronoun to be indistinguishable.
 Looking at the results and taking the logical leap that 28 uses of feminine possessive pronouns with only 1 use of feminine subject personal pronouns just seemed wrong was the error alert.
 However, it could have just as easily been a data error when importing the text of the novel which is why checking your results no matter the tool is essential.